Principal Scientist

 DuetSGX: Differential Privacy with Secure Hardware.

-Phillip Nguyen, Alex Silence, David Darais and Joseph Near.
+Phillip Nguyen, Alex Silence, David Darais, Joseph P. Near.

 Theory and Practice of Differential Privacy (TPDP).
 2020.